ivankhrsh/shake-counter/README.md

 ### Shake countering logic

+Requirements:

-A shake be defined as a rapid change in acceleration along the X, Y, or Z axes (e.g., a jump of more than 15 m/s² on any axis).
+- A shake be defined as a rapid change in acceleration along the X, Y, or Z axes (e.g., a jump of more than 15 m/s² on any axis).

-If this conditions is satisfied shake counter is updated.
+If both conditions are met, the shake counter is updated.

 ```bash
 motion.axis > shakeThreshold